Tax saving tips for 2020

 1. PAYMENTS ON ACCOUNT ON SALE OF RESIDENTIAL PROPERTY

 One of the major changes that are around the corner, with the effect from 6th April 2020, is the changes in the capital gains tax.
-From April 2020 onwards, whenever any capital gains on disposal of residential property gain accrues, such gain needs to be reported to HMRC within a period of 30 days from the date of disposal.
-Furthermore, capital gains tax on the property shall be made in form of payments on account, that is to say, the tax shall become payable within 30 days from the date of disposal of residential property.
-This will have a drastic financial implication as currently, the capital gain tax is payable by the 31st of January following the tax year in which the capital asset is sold or disposed, which gave individuals around 10 to 22 months’ time before actually having to pay capital gain tax.
+From April 2020 onwards, whenever any capital gains on disposal of residential property gain accrue, such gain needs to be reported to HMRC within a period of 30 days from the date of disposal.
+Furthermore, capital gains tax on the property shall be made in form of payments on account, that is to say, the tax shall become payable within 30 days from the date of completion of the disposal of residential property.
+This will have a drastic financial implication as currently, the capital gain tax is payable by the 31st of January following the tax year in which the capital asset is sold or disposed of, which gave individuals around 10 to 22 months’ time before actually having to pay capital gain tax.

 Tip 1: It is advisable to sell the residential house property in tax year 2019/20 itself if there are any plans to do so, so that the capital gains tax will be due by 31 st January 2021.

 Tip 2: The information related to property and its disposal (e.g. Original cost, cost of improvement, etc) should be gathered as soon as possible and shall be kept handy as the return and tax payment need to be made within 30 days of disposal.
 This would end up saving the individuals from unwanted penalties due to non-filing or late filing of the required information.

 Tip 3: Another tip is to sell the residential property after selling a loss-making capital asset so that the loss from the capital asset can be set off against the profits from residential house property and lower capital gain tax becomes payable.

 2. PRIVATE RESIDENCE RELIEF AND CGT LETTING RELIEF